Australian Cardinal George Pell to Stand Trial for Sex Abuse

 In recent years, Pell’s actions as archbishop came under particular scrutiny by a government-authorized investigation into how the Catholic Church and other institutions have responded to the sexual abuse of children.

-Australia’s Royal Commission Into Institutional Responses to Child Sexual Abuse — the nation’s highest form of inquiry — revealed last year that 7 percent of Catholic priests were accused of sexually abusing children in Australia over the past several decades.
+Australia’s Royal Commission Into Institutional Responses to Child Sexual Abuse — the nation’s highest form of inquiry — revealed last year that 7% of Catholic priests were accused of sexually abusing children in Australia over the past several decades.

 In testimony to the commission in 2016, Pell conceded that he had made mistakes by often believing priests over people who said they had been abused.
 And he vowed to help end a rash of suicides that has plagued abuse victims in his hometown of Ballarat.